JiangBioLab/iCanTCR/README.md

 Running the iCanTCR requires python3.6, numpy version 1.19.2, torch version 1.6.0, torchvision version 0.7.0, pandas version 1.1.2 and scikit-learn version 0.24.2 to be installed.

-If they are not installed on your environment, please first run the command:
+If they are not installed on your environment, please first install numpy, pandas, and scikit-learn by running the following command:

 ```
  pip install -r requirements.txt
 ```
-Next, Please select the most suitable command from the following options to install PyTorch based on your server’s specific situation:
+Next, Please select the most suitable command from the following options to install torch and torchvision based on your terminal’s specific situation:

 For OSX:
 ```